garciacarlos78/rest-crm/README.md

 ## Initial set-up
 Execute /sql-scripts scripts in your local database server to create project's database user and database with some data.

+## GET /api/customers
+Get a list with all the customers.
+Commit: *Get all*